 If you're hosting Thanksgiving dinner, it may be starting to feel a bit like "crunch time."
 You probably have your menu in mind and the guest list set, but have you decided what to do for your dining table?
 Sometimes it's all of these little details that can make the holiday season a bit stressful.
 When we're feeling the pinch, we call in the experts.
 Thankfully, we know some pretty talented designers and bloggers who are always willing to help us out.
-Today, we've asked entertaining expert Chris Nease from Celebrations At Home, to share some decorating tips and ideas.
+Today, we've asked entertaining expert Chris Nease from Celebrations At Home, to share some Thanksgiving decor ideas and tips.
 Here are some of her favorites:

 by Chris Nease